by Rick Anderson

 Hurst held that the “Sixth Amendment requires a jury, not a judge, to find each fact necessary to impose a sentence of death.”
 [See: PLN, Feb.
 2016, p.22].
 According to the ruling in Rauf, the Superior Court certified five questions of law to the state Supreme Court.

 In a 148-page opinion that traced the history of capital punishment in the United States, the Delaware Supreme Court followed the holding in Hurst, finding the state’s death penalty statute did not “sufficiency respect ... a defendant’s Sixth Amendment right to trial by jury.”

-The first question the Court considered was whether “a sentencing judge in a capital jury proceeding, independent of the jury, [may] find the existence ...
+The first question the Court considered was whether “a sentencing judge in a capital jury proceeding, independent of the jury, [may] find the existence of ‘any aggravating circumstance ...

 A late December 2016 decision by the Board of Supervisors for Black Hawk County, Iowa not to appeal a federal judge’s ruling paved the way for a $1,000 judgment won by a prisoner who was beaten by other prisoners.

-James Robert Ernst II was being held at the ...
+James Robert Ernst II was being held at the Black ...

 by Christopher Zoukis

 The promise of safe, humane and less costly prisons has been used for decades by the private prison industry to sell its products.
 As prison populations skyrocketed, local, state and federal governments became convinced that financing and building more and more correctional facilities was the way to go.
 So did investors, who picked up municipal bonds used to finance private prison construction in droves.

 But lately the bottom is falling out of the prison and jail bond market.